utkarshsaboo45/LegalNER/milestone_2/README.md

-#COLX_523_group3 Milestone 1
+# COLX_523_group3 Milestone 2

-This is the readme file for Milestone 2 of COLX 523 Project.
+_This is the readme file for Milestone 2 of COLX 523 Project._

 The following documents are attached as part of this milestone:

-annotation_guidelines.md - This file communicates what rules we would be following for the annotation of our corpus
+[__annotation_guidelines.md__](https://github.ubc.ca/us45/COLX_523_group3/blob/master/milestone_2/annotation_guidelines.md) - This file communicates what rules we would be following for the annotation of our corpus.
+It consists of the entities we identified in the documents and some general annotation rules for each of those entities.

-annotation_plan.md - This file contains our annotation plain with details about the annotation tool, timeline, evaluation and process.
+[__annotation_plan.md__](https://github.ubc.ca/us45/COLX_523_group3/blob/master/milestone_2/annotation_plan.md) - This file includes our annotation plan with details about the annotation tool, timeline, evaluation and process.

-corpus_analysis.md - This is a document that consists of various analysis done on our corpus in comparison to other available NLTK corpus
+[__corpus_analysis.md__](https://github.ubc.ca/us45/COLX_523_group3/blob/master/milestone_2/corpus_analysis.md) - This file consists of an analysis done on our corpus in comparison to other available NLTK corpus.
+It also includes some basic stats about our corpus files such as token count, most common words, average word count and type-to-token ratio.

-corpus_analysis.ipynb - This is the code used to generate the details mentioned in corpus_analysis.md
+[__corpus_analysis.ipynb__](https://github.ubc.ca/us45/COLX_523_group3/blob/master/milestone_2/corpus_analysis.ipynb) - This is the notebook file which was used to generate the analysis done in corpus_analysis.md.